Your Environment, Your Future

 Greenway Network is a grassroots volunteer based organization.
 Our mission is to conserve natural resources, encourage sound management of the watersheds and protect the quality of life for the residents of the greater St. Louis area.

-The Great Rivers Paddle and Bike Series 2015
+Great Rivers Paddle & Pedal Series 2016

 Big Muddy Speaker Series

-Where: Big A’s on the Riverfront
+Where: Big A’s Restaurant (in the back room)

-308 N Main St, St Charles, MO
+308 N Main St. – St Charles, MO

 Presentation is FREE and open to the public!